 Africa is home to some of the safest countries in the world.
 With various cultures, art, and natural beauty, it’s no wonder that many people want to visit Africa for vacations or move here permanently.
-In this article, we will give you the ten safest countries in Africa so you can start planning your trip!
+This article will give you the ten safest countries in Africa so you can start planning your trip!

 List of Safest Countries in Africa

-The following is a list of 10 top countries in Africa with some of the highest living standards, most safety, and expatriates feel most at home.
+The following is a list of 10 top African countries with the highest living standards, most safety, and expatriates feel most at home.

-There are still pockets of danger in some places, as well as areas with inadequate infrastructure.
+There are still pockets of danger in some places and areas with inadequate infrastructure.
 If you are visiting or thinking of living in Africa for a while, here are some of the safest and safest countries to live in:

 Located in the Indian Ocean off Africa’s southeast coast, this volcanic island country is one of the safest places to live in Africa.
 The population is mainly an ethnic mix of African and Indian peoples.

 Comoros has one of the highest per capita income rates in Africa.
-It’s a full member of the Commonwealth with English as its official language.
-The government is stable and democratic, with over 3 million people living in peaceful co-existence.
+It’s a full member of the Commonwealth, with English as its official language.
+The government is stable and democratic, with over 3 million people living peacefully.

-A significant plus for ex-pats is the affordable health care system, an excellent public transport system, and good infrastructure.
-There is a growing ex-pat community of around 500,000 people who enjoy the tropical climate and magnificent beaches.
+A significant plus for ex-pats is the affordable health care system, an excellent public transport system, and good infrastructure—a growing ex-pat community of around 500,000 people who enjoy the tropical climate and magnificent beaches.

 It is important to note that the crime rate is meager.

 Botswana isn’t on most people’s list of safest countries in Africa, but it should be.
-This former British protectorate has one of the safest cities in Africa to live with meager crime rates and stable political infrastructure.
+This former British protectorate has one of the safest cities in Africa,, with meager crime rates and stable political infrastructure.

-There are a lot of natural resources and a good manufacturing base, excellent roads and friendly people.
+There are many natural resources, a good manufacturing base, excellent roads and friendly people.

 It has a stable political system.
 The safest cities are Gaborone, Francistown, and Maun.
 Crime rates across the country are relatively low.